apache/echarts-examples/public/data/meta/line-tooltip-touch.md

 ---
-title: 触屏 tooltip 和 dataZoom 示例
+title: Tooltip and DataZoom on Mobile
 category: line
 ---